 Redfin says that many of Phoenix’s new transplants are moving there from Seattle, Los Angeles, or San Francisco.
 Retirees from Midwest cities such as Chicago and Minneapolis are also represented.

-Just know that the median home price in Phoenix was $440,000 in June, slightly higher than the national average for a home.
+Just know that the median home price in Phoenix was $438,000 in December.

 Palm Springs, California